American-Tahiti/med-guide-record/README.md

 # med-guide-record
-**A new app that acts as a search engine for locating Optum Specialty Pharmacy medications and instructions for call handling This app serves as the capstone project for the Front End Web Development 2: JavaScript course.
+**Med Guide Record (2.0) is new app that acts as a search engine for locating Optum Specialty Pharmacy medications and instructions for call handling

-#BACKGROUND
+This app serves as the capstone project for the Front End Web Development 2: JavaScript course.**

+##BACKGROUND

 The idea for the project came about as an idea for a solution to routine issues encountered in accessing the current Med Guide Record that is generated through the Macro Express Pro macro.
 Enumerated below are the two main issues we routinely encounter in using the current tool for accessing the Med Guide Record, along with an explanation of how these issues impact workflow: